Independent Lens

-Rural America's increasing dependence on prison industries is seen from the perspective of a New York community.
+Exploration of rural America's increasing dependence on prison industries from the perspective of a New York community, which is home to two state facilities housing 2,500 prisoners.

 Learn more about funding opportunities with ITVS.